Early childhood quality rating and improvement systems

 - Note: This content is under review

-- Working with care providers and schools to create a detailed plan and timeline, address availability of funding, and assess capacity allows for more seamless implementation of the rating system.
+- Work with care providers and schools to create a detailed plan and timeline, address availability of funding, and assess capacity in order to ensure a more seamless implementation of the rating system.

-- Partnerships with local governments and monitoring organizations and building relationships with parents can generate support for quality rating systems and facilitate buy-in from educational service providers.
+- Partner with local governments, monitoring organizations, and parents to generate support for quality rating systems and facilitate buy-in from educational service providers.

-- Quality ratings systems should facilitate opportunities for providers to make improvements and boost their standing in rankings.
+- Implement ratings systems that facilitate opportunities for providers to make improvements and boost their standing in rankings.